Huy-DNA/MPiSC/report/chapters/preliminary-results/index.typ

 Following this discussion, we should aim to discover and optimize out highly contended areas in our algorithms if we want to make them scale well to a large number of nodes/processes.

-== Benchmarking baselines \<in-progress>
+== Benchmarking baselines

+We use three MPSC queue algorithms as benchmarking baselines:
+- dLTQueue + our custom SPSC: Our most optimized version of LTQueue while still keeping the core algorithm in tact.
+- Slotqueue + our custom SPSC: Our modification to dLTQueue to obtain a more optimized distributed version of LTQueue.
+- AMQueue @amqueue: A hosted bounded MPSC queue algorithm, already detailed in @dmpsc-related-works.

 == Microbenchmark program

 Our microbenchmark is as follows:
-- All processes share a single MPSC (or MP/MC) queue, one of the processes is a dequeuer, and the rest are enqueuers.
+- All processes share a single MPSC, one of the processes is a dequeuer, and the rest are enqueuers.
 - The enqueuers enqueue a total of $10^4$ elements.
 - The dequeuer dequeue out $10^4$ elements.
 - For MPSC, the MPSC is warmed up before the dequeuer starts.
-For MP/MC, any enqueuer must finish enqueueing before the dequeuer can start.

 We measure the latency and throughput of the enqueue and dequeue operation.
 This microbenchmark is repeated 5 times for each algorithm and we take the mean of the results.